Kuwait

 Grant Length: 10 months

-Fulbright grants can begin between August 2024 and March 2025, based on grant duration and subject to the approval of the U.S. Embassy in Kuwait City.
+Fulbright grants can begin between August 2025 and March 2026, based on grant duration and subject to the approval of the U.S. Embassy in Kuwait City.

 Orientation

-All grantees are required to attend a Pre-Departure Orientation in the United States in the summer of 2024 as a condition of their grants.
+All grantees are required to attend a Pre-Departure Orientation in the United States in the summer of 2025 as a condition of their grants.

-The U.S. embassy will provide a security briefing upon arrival.
+The U.S. Embassy will provide a security briefing upon arrival.
 The grantee will also be invited to meet with the Cultural Affairs Officer (CAO) to discuss possible engagement opportunities that can help the grantee have a rich experience and develop academic connections.

 Candidate Profile